 – Too busy with travelers, too many boats around and locals being rude and pushy.

 – The whole trip was too expensive, but the served lunch looked tasty and decent (rice, fish, vegetables).

 – The 5 (actually 4) hour trip wasn’t worth the money we paid ($15).

 – Some people paid for kayaking but didn’t manage to do it as the time was strictly limited (they lost the money and didn’t get the refund).

 – We paid for 1h kayaking and got only 40 minutes being told where to go and being extra charged for visiting caves if we wanted to.

-My advice would be to book a mid-range tour in Hanoi for 2-3 days and try to bargain there before you get to Ha Long.
-It’s a beautiful place but we felt disappointed with the way locals treated not only us but other travellers- using the natural beauty to get every dollar out of you.
+My advice would be to book a mid-range tour in Hanoi for 2-3 days and try to bargain there before you get to Halong.
+It’s a beautiful place but we felt disappointed with the way locals treated not only us but other travelers- using the natural beauty to get every dollar out of you.

 More photos of this stunning place can be seen in our gallery “Halong Bay”.

 How disappointing, but from the pictures it looks fantastic!
 I am headed to Vietnam soon, so I’m thankful for all of the advice I can get!